Microplastics: What Can you Do?

 The steps taken to ban the production and sale of products containing microbeads (ie. scrubs) will have an enormous impact.
 However, if you dig a little bit deeper you will realize that doesn't tell the whole story.

 While microbeads may have been phased out, microplastics still exist in massive quantities in skincare products, makeup, and personal care items like toothpaste.
 The reason is because these microplastic chemicals are created for specific purposes in products - they are polymers used to enhance the cosmetic application and feel of the products.

 Not all polymers are microplastics, but the ones that do not biodegrade are.
 Sometimes they are even liquids.

 There is considerable debate in the cosmetics industry about what is a microplastic and what isn't, for good reason:

 It is very difficult to get luxurious looking and feeling emulsions and gels (think toothpaste, cream, lotion, serum, masks) without the use of polymers.
 Difficult, but not impossible.

-These ingredients are usually used to thicken, modify texture, and enhance emulsifications and have names like: acrylate, copolymer, crosspolymer, PVC, nylon, carbomer.
+These cosmetic chemicals are used to thicken, modify texture, and enhance emulsions and have names like: acrylate, copolymer, crosspolymer, PVC, nylon, carbomer.
 There are over 500 of them.
 Though they are not bead-like particles, they are microscopic, not readily biodegradable, and remain persistent in the environment (particularly the waterways).
 This app is working to increase awareness.